-- Reducing the compensation deduction for certain employers from \$1 million to \$500,000; and making certain parachute payments nondeductible. - IRC Section 1245(b)(8) relating to amortizable IRC Section 197 intangibles property disposed on or after January 1, 2010. - Corporations may elect to expense, under IRC Section 179, part or all of the cost of certain properties placed in service during the taxable year and used in the trade or business.
-For more information, see form FTB 3885. - Large banks' bad-debt losses deduction, which is limited to the actual losses rather than contributions to a reserve for bad debts. - Disallowing the deduction for club membership fees and employee remuneration in excess of \$1 million. - Disallowing the deduction for lobbying expenses. - For purposes of inventory accounting, an adjustment for shrinkage, based on an estimate, may be made.
-Taxpayers can voluntarily change their method of accounting if the method currently being
+- IRC Section 1245(b)(8) relating to amortizable Section 197 intangibles property disposed on or after January 1, 2010. - The qualification requirements of S corporations and their shareholders. - Disallowing the deduction for club membership fees and employee remuneration in excess of \$1 million. - Disallowing the deduction for lobbying expenses. - Tax-exempt organizations may be shareholders in an S corporation. - Family farm corporations with income over \$25 million may defer tax on income that was a result of changes in accounting methods required of these corporations.
+For calendar year taxpayers, the suspense account for these deferrals must be recaptured starting with taxable years beginning on or after January 1, 1998.
+For fiscal year taxpayers, the suspense account must be recaptured starting in taxable years beginning after June 8, 1997, if the fiscal year taxpayer's taxable year ends on or after December 31, 1997. - For purposes of inventory accounting, an adjustment for shrinkage, based on an estimate, may be made.
+Taxpayers can voluntarily change their method of accounting if the method currently being used does not utilize estimates of inventory shrinkage and the taxpayer now would like to use that method. - Required recognition of gain on certain appreciated financial positions in personal property. - Securities traders and commodities traders are allowed to elect to use the mark-to-market accounting similar to what is currently required for securities dealers.
+Commodities would include only commodities of a kind that are dealt within the organized commodities exchange.
+An election to use the mark-to-market method for federal purposes is considered an election for state purposes and a separate election is not allowed. - Limitation on exception for investment companies under IRC Section 351. - If an Employee Stock Ownership Plan (ESOP) is an S corporation shareholder, items of income or loss of the S corporation that pass through to the ESOP are not treated as unrelated business taxable income (UBTI).
+Previously, such items were treated as UBTI.

-- used does not utilize estimates of inventory shrinkage and the taxpayer now would like to use that method. - Timeshare associations may qualify for tax-exempt status like other homeowners' associations. - Required recognition of gain on certain appreciated financial positions in personal property. - Securities traders and commodities traders and dealers are allowed to elect to use mark-to-market accounting similar to what is currently required for securities dealers.
-Commodities would include only commodities of a kind that are dealt with in the organized commodities exchange.
-An election to use the mark-to-market method for federal purposes is considered an election for state purposes and a separate election is not allowed. - Limitation on exception for investment companies under IRC Section 351. - Expansion of deduction for certain interest and premiums paid for company-owned life insurance. - Repeal of special installment sales rule for manufacturers of tangible personal property. - Payment of estimated tax for closely held real estate investment trusts (REITs) and income and services provided by REIT subsidiaries.
+- S corporations that establish and maintain ESOPs are not required to give participants the right to demand distributions in the form of employer securities, if the participants have the right to receive such distributions in cash. - An IRC Section 338 election, relating to stock purchases treated as asset acquisitions, is treated as an election for state purposes.
+A separate election for state purposes is not allowed. - Expansion of deduction for certain interest and premiums paid for company-owned life insurance. - Modification of holding period applicable to dividends received deduction. - Repeal of special installment sales rule for manufacturers of tangible personal property. - Payment of estimated tax for closely held real estate investment trusts (REITs) and income and services provided by REIT subsidiaries. - Reducing the compensation deduction for certain employers from \$1 million to \$500,000; and making certain parachute payments nondeductible.